Alice in Chains: 1984–1989: Formation and early years

 Local promoter Randy Hauser became aware of the band at a concert and offered to pay for demo recordings.
 However, one day before the band was due to record at the Music Bank studio in Washington, police shut down the studio during the biggest cannabis raid in the history of the state.
 The final demo, completed in 1988, was named The Treehouse Tapes and found its way to music managers Kelly Curtis and Susan Silver, who also managed the Seattle-based band Soundgarden.
 Curtis and Silver passed the demo on to Columbia Records' A&R representative Nick Terzo, who set up an appointment with label president Don Ienner.
 Based on The Treehouse Tapes, Terzo signed Alice in Chains to Columbia in 1989.
-The band also recorded another untitled demo over a three-month period in 1989.
-This recording can be found on the bootleg release Sweet Alice.

 1990–1992: Facelift and Sap

 Alice in Chains soon became a top priority of the label, which released the band's first official recording in July 1990, a promotional EP called We Die Young.
 The EP's lead single, "We Die Young", became a hit on metal radio.
 After its success, the label rushed Alice in Chains' debut album into production with producer Dave Jerden.
 Cantrell stated the album was intended to have a "moody aura" that was a "direct result of the brooding atmosphere and feel of Seattle."

 The resulting album, Facelift, was released on August 21, 1990, peaking at number 42 in the summer of 1991 on the Billboard 200 chart.
 Facelift was not an instant success, selling under 40,000 copies in the first six months of release, until MTV added "Man in the Box" to regular daytime rotation.
 The single hit number 18 on the Mainstream rock charts, with the album's follow up single, "Sea of Sorrow", reaching number 27, and in six weeks Facelift sold 400,000 copies in the US.
 The album was a critical success, with Steve Huey of AllMusic citing Facelift as "one of the most important records in establishing an audience for grunge and alternative rock among hard rock and heavy metal listeners."
 Sammy Hagar claimed he invited the band to tour with Van Halen after he saw the music video for "Man In The Box" on MTV.

 Facelift was certified gold by the Recording Industry Association of America (RIAA) for selling a half-million copies on September 11, 1991, becoming the first album from Seattle's Grunge movement to be certified gold.
 The band continued to hone its audience, opening for such artists as Iggy Pop, Van Halen, Poison, and Extreme.
 Facelift has since been certified triple-platinum by the RIAA, for shipments of three million copies in the United States.